nxtreaming/srt-live-server/README.md

 v1.4.1
 ------
-1. add publisher feather to slc(srt-live-client) tool, which can push ts file with srt according dts.
+1. add publisher feather to slc(srt-live-client) tool, which can push ts file with SRT according dts.
 2. modify the http bug when host is not available.

 v1.4.2